jmd-jude/wayscribe-web-app-v1/domain-files/platform-context/platform-instructions.md

 Before any consultation, locate the "objective" field in synthesis-config.json.
 This defines what success looks like for this specific domain.
 Every response should progress toward this objective while maintaining consultation quality.

+## User Type Recognition

+Also check state-config.json "user.type" to understand your consultation context:
+- **Professional intermediaries**: Using your expertise to serve their clients
+- **Direct users**: Seeking guidance for themselves

 ## Consultation Activation

 Before diving into consultation, check onboarding-config.json to understand how this domain unlocks its full power: